 RNA-seq and ChIP-seq datasets

-In total, we reprocess 287 ChIP-seq and 993 RNA-seq datasets for 382 individuals.
+In total, we reprocessed 287 ChIP-seq and 993 RNA-seq datasets for 382 individuals from eight different studies (Supp Table 2).

-RNA-seq datasets are obtained from the following sources: gEUVADIS15, ENCODE26, Lalonde et al. (2011)53, Montgomery et al. (2010)54, Pickrell et al. (2010)7, Kilpinen et al. (2013)18 and Kasowski et al. (2013)19.
+RNA-seq datasets are obtained from the following: gEUVADIS15, ENCODE25, Lalonde et al. (2011)54, Montgomery et al. (2010)55, Pickrell et al. (2010)7, Kilpinen et al. (2013)18 and Kasowski et al. (2013)19.

-ChIP-seq datasets are obtained from the following sources: ENCODE26, McVicker et al. (2013)55, Kilpinen et al. (2013)18 and Kasowski et al. (2013)19.
+ChIP-seq datasets are obtained from the following: ENCODE25, Kilpinen et al. (2013)18, Kasowski et al. (2013)19 and McVicker et al. (2013)56.

 Read alignment and estimation of ρ in individual and pooled datasets

-Reads are aligned against each of the derived haploid genome (maternal/paternal genome for trio) using Bowtie 1.56 No multi-mapping is allowed and only a maximum of 2 mismatches per alignment is permitted.
+Reads are aligned against each of the derived haploid genome (maternal/paternal genome for trio) using Bowtie 1.57 No multi-mapping is allowed and only a maximum of 2 mismatches per alignment is permitted.
 This enables the calculation of the proportion of reads that align to the reference allele, or the allelic ratio, at each heterozygous SNV.

 To estimate ρ, we adopt a three-step approach.
 We first obtain the empirical histogram for the allelic ratios of all heterozygous SNVs with read counts ≥ 6.
-Next, we calculate the expected null distribution (where there is no allelic imbalance) using the probability density function (pdf) of the beta-binomial distribution using the R package, VGAM57:
+Next, we calculate the expected null distribution (where there is no allelic imbalance) using the probability density function (pdf) of the beta-binomial distribution using the R package, VGAM58: